Scam & Fraud Research

 You Report and Pursue

-You get a documented result to hand to your bank, the FTC and IC3, police, or your attorney, the lawful channels that can actually act.
+You get a documented result to hand to your bank, the FTC and IC3, police, or your attorney.
+Report because it is the lawful first move and because reports get aggregated — but know that the IC3 states plainly it does not conduct investigations and will not write back to you.

 When a Scammer Cannot Be Found